 - Please note: Financial Aid is not available for Nursery 3 or Nursery 4 students.
 Families may apply for aid beginning in Kindergarten.

-- Check back here in October 2017 to review The Town School's Financial Aid Guidelines.
+- Click here to review The Town School's Financial Aid Guidelines.

 - Visit the NAIS School and Student Services (SSS) financial aid website for families and fill out a Parent Financial Statement (PFS) online.
 You only need to complete one PFS per family.

 - Complete and submit The Town School Financial Aid Application Form (available in October).

 - If you have questions at any point about the process or the criteria for evaluating your application, please feel welcome to call The Town School Business Office at 212-288-4383.
 All inquiries will be held in the strictest confidence.

 Is my family eligible for financial aid?

 Many factors go into determining whether a family demonstrates the need for financial aid.
 Family income, net worth, assets, debt, and the number of children in tuition-charging schools are some of the variables.
 Financial need is defined as the difference between the costs of a school and the family’s ability to pay for these expenses.
-If in doubt, it is always better to apply for financial aid.
+If in doubt about eligibility, please contact the Business Office.

 - Applications for Financial Aid for 2018-19 will be accepted after November 1, 2017.

 - All Financial Aid Application materials for 2018-19 are due no later than January 8, 2018.